History of the Jews and Judaism in the Land of Israel: Israel and Judah

 Judah prospered in the 7th century BCE, probably in a cooperative arrangement with the Assyrians to establish Judah as an Assyrian vassal (despite a disastrous rebellion against the Assyrian king Sennacherib).
-However, in the last half of the 7th century Assyria suddenly collapsed, and the ensuing competition between the Egyptian and Neo-Babylonian empires for control of Palestine led to the destruction of Judah in a series of campaigns between 597 and 582.
+However, in the last half of the 7th century Assyria suddenly collapsed, and the ensuing competition between the Egyptian Empire and Neo-Babylonian Empire for control of Palestine led to the destruction of Judah in a series of campaigns between 597 and 582.

 According to Professor Meir Bar-Ilan, on the eve of the end of the First Temple period and the Persian conquest, the population of the land was approximately 350,000, of whom 150,000 lived in Judea and 200,000 in the Galilee and Transjordan.